 What is Flakka?

 Flakka has become increasingly popular in recent years.
 When it comes to Flakka vs. meth, both designer drugs are usually produced in concealed locations and are often homemade.
 They are usually created by mixing over-the-counter materials with drugs that come from a plant.
 Therefore, it’s nearly impossible to determine what designer drugs like Flakka are composed or their effects because they are produced and sold illegally.
 Despite their popularity, these drugs are very dangerous (and often fatal) and should be avoided at all costs.
+Call Serenity House Detox & Recovery at 866.294.5306 for a drug addiction treatment program and leave the drugs behind to start a better life.

 Researchers Compare Flakka to Deadly Bath Salts